Ave44/Portfolio/README.md

 ## React tower defence game 🎮

-React tower defense game is an application where you can play awesome tower defense game!
+React tower defence game is an application where you can play awesome tower defence game!
 Additionally you can edit the game, create new levels or chat with other users.

 ## C++ ecosystem simulation 🐑